KevinWang676/battery_sdu_preprocess/README.md

 ## Input Data Format

-The preprocessor expects CSV files with the following columns:
+The preprocessor expects SDU files with the following columns:

 | Column Name | Description |
 |-------------|-------------|